 7. Permission Marketing – Seth Godin

 Whether it's the TV commercial that breaks into our favourite programme or the telemarketing phone call that disrupts a family meal, traditional advertising is based on the hope of snaring our attention away from whatever we are doing.
 Seth Godin calls this Interruption Marketing, and, as companies are discovering, it no longer works.
 Instead of annoying potential customers by interrupting their most coveted commodity, time, Permission Marketing offers consumers incentives to voluntarily accept advertising.

 Now the Internet pioneer who has dramatically improved marketing effectiveness in media introduces a fundamentally different way of thinking about advertising products and services.
-By reaching out to only those individuals who have expressed an interest in learning more about a product, Permission Marketing enables companies to develop long-term relationships with customers, create trust, build brand awareness, and greatly improve the chances of making a sale.
+By reaching out to only those individuals who have expressed an interest in learning more about a product, Permission Marketing enables companies to develop long-term relationships with customers, create trust, build brand awareness, and significantly improve the chances of making a sale.

 8. Oversubscribed: How to Get People Lining Up to Do Business with You – Daniel Priestley

 Have you ever queued for a restaurant?
-Pre–ordered something months in advance?
+Pre-ordered something months in advance?
 Fought for tickets that sell out in a day?
 Had a hairdresser with a six–month waiting list?
-There are people who don′t chase clients, clients chase them.
+Some people don′t chase clients, clients chase them.
 In a world of endless choices, why does this happen?
 Why do people queue up?
 Why do they pay more?
 Why will they book months in advance?
 Why are these people and products in such high demand?
 And how can you get a slice of that action?

 In Oversubscribed, entrepreneur and bestselling author Daniel Priestley explains why and, most importantly, how.
 This book is a recipe for ensuring demand outstrips supply for your product or service, and you have scores of customers lining up to give you money.